 - A proposed business should exhibit Saudization plans

-- Products that are first to be produced locally
+- Products or services that are first to be produced locally.

 The process begins with interested entrepreneurs registering on this website.
 Upon registration, they will fill an application form with information about their background and the business idea, and will be asked to attach the relevant documents such as their resume and business plan (if any).